Smart Home Design

 Wow!
 What now?

-The answer is the use of a software application that binds all of these devices together and acts as the “man in the middle”.
-However, this does not solve the coverage issue so let’s tackle this first.
+The answer is the use of a software application like Home Assistant that binds all of these devices together and acts as the “man in the middle”.

 So for now we have to be careful about what devices for what and how to extend coverage.